ChathuryaKodipaka/UMBC-DATA606-Capstone/docs/Resume.md

 **Math Coach (Tutor)**
 *UMBC Reach Together Tutoring Program | Jan 2024 – Present | Baltimore, MD*

-- Organized collaborative programs with local schools to enhance student learning.
+- Organized and coordinated collaborative programs with Westport Elementary School, enhancing student development activities.
-- Led weekly training for tutors on innovative teaching methods.
-- Mentored 2nd and 8th-grade students to improve math skills.
+- Instructed and mentored a diverse group of 2nd and 8th grade students.

 **Biostatistics Intern**
 *GlaxoSmithKline | Jan 2022 – Jun 2022 | Karnataka, India*

-- Developed Bayesian models for clinical trials to improve dose-response analysis.
+*Conducted a thorough expository study** to develop a Bayesian Model Comparison for phase II clinical trial dose-response research.
+- Evaluated the selection of models between Frequentist and Bayesian techniques, incorporating historical data, and analyzing multiple dose levels.
-- Enhanced data analysis using R and SAS for clinical data presentation.
+- Enhanced model accuracy and dependability using R for advanced statistical analysis on simulated data using mixed priors.
+- Improved the presentation and analysis of clinical trial data by leveraging SAS for data wrangling tasks, including creating mock shells, SDTM, and ADAM datasets.
 ---

 ## Skills